deepset-ai/haystack-tutorials/markdowns/03_Scalable_QA_System.md

 retriever = BM25Retriever(document_store=document_store)
 ```

+The BM25Retriever is initialized and ready for the pipeline.

 ## Initializing the Reader

-A Reader scans the texts returned by Retrievers in detail and extracts the top answer candidates.
+Our query pipeline also needs a Reader, so we'll initialize it next.
+A Reader scans the texts it received from the Retriever and extracts the top answer candidates.
 Readers are based on powerful deep learning models but are much slower than Retrievers at processing the same amount of text.
-Here we are using a base-sized RoBERTa question answering model called [`deepset/roberta-base-squad2`](https://huggingface.co/deepset/roberta-base-squad2).
-To find out what model works best for your use case, see [Models](https://haystack.deepset.ai/pipeline_nodes/reader#models).
+This tutorials uses a FARMReader with a base-sized RoBERTa question answering model called [`deepset/roberta-base-squad2`](https://huggingface.co/deepset/roberta-base-squad2).
+It's a good all-round model to start with.
+To find a model that's best for your use case, see [Models](https://docs.haystack.deepset.ai/docs/reader#models).

 ```python